My Best Tips for Organizing and Saving Space in an RV Kitchen

 by Cheryl Grogan

 One of my personal favorite uses of wall space is for spice storage.
-I made this magnetic spice storage wall in my RV, which I wrote about in a separate blog post.
-(I also have another blog post where I shared lots of different spice storage ideas.)
+I made this magnetic spice storage wall in my RV, which I wrote about in a separate blog post

 Vertical spice storage idea in RV kitchen